 I find it's so much easier to just have a replacement battery waiting in the wings.
 It all depends on your shooting style and how you use your camera.
 Understanding all of them could help you get a few more shots in when your battery is running on empty.

+Turn Live-view off.
 You can use your optical viewfinder (if you have one) rather than using the LCD screen to compose your photograph.

 Secondly, some cameras will let you adjust the amount of time that your photo is viewed on the LCD screen after you take a shot.
 Changing the playback setting to show your most recent image from 4 seconds down to 2 seconds will help extend your battery life.

 Wait until you download the photos to your computer before editing and deleting any.